Student conversing with her high school counselor Photo Credit: Johnny Greig

 A Student-Centered Movement

-The SoCal CAN network includes 127 programs that provide direct support to more than 350,000 high school students in the Los Angeles region as they embark on their college journeys.
-In addition to supporting students, the groups work together through SoCal CAN to advocate for policies and institutional reforms that will increase the availability of financial aid and other critical supports.
+In addition to supporting students directly through financial aid workshops and access to college counselors, the groups that form the SoCal CAN Alliance work together through the organization to advocate for policies and institutional reforms that will increase the availability of financial aid and other critical supports.

-SoCal CAN has been committed to improving financial aid programs and recently helped remove administrative barriers, such as age limitation and time out of high school for Cal Grants, California’s state financial aid program.
+SoCal CAN has been committed to improving financial aid programs and recently helped inform policies that removed administrative barriers (such as age limitation and time out of high school) for Cal Grants, California’s state financial aid program.
 The organization also worked with partners across California to respond to the FAFSA crisis with student-centered solutions such as:

-• Extending registration deadlines for public colleges and universities in California; and
+• Extending registration deadlines for public colleges and universities in California.

 • Making the California Dream Act Application available as an alternative way to apply for state and institutional financial aid for first-time applicants from mixed-status households in California.
-(The technical glitches with the FAFSA initially meant these households, where one or more parents do not have a Social Security Number, were totally blocked from completing the application.)
+They are in conversation with the Office of Student Federal Aid to resolve this issue for the upcoming application cycle (The technical glitches with the FAFSA initially meant these households, where one or more parents do not have a Social Security Number, were totally blocked from completing the application.)

 “Culture Shift”